-Figure 5.1 overleaf shows the location of parks provision across Wirral with a 720m catchment applied (equivalent to a 9-minute walk time).
+Figure 5.1 overleaf shows the location of natural and semi-natural greenspace provision across Wirral with a 720m catchment applied (equivalent to a 9-minute walk time).
 This is based on FIT recommended accessibility standards.

 Figure 5.1: Natural and semi-natural greenspace mapped with 720m catchment